|Barcelona Beaches - guide to Barcelona best beaches|

 Best Barcelona beaches - names & map

 Barcelona top beaches.
 Guide to Barcelona's beaches.
-The beaches of Barcelona are a top city attraction in the summer.
-The beach swimming season is from mid-April to mid-October.
-The water temperature is most comfortable for swimming from mid-May.
-There are nine Barcelona beaches that border the Mediterranean sea for 4.5km.
+The beaches of Barcelona are a top Barcelona attraction in the summer.
+The beach swimming season is from mid-April to early October.
+The sea water temperature is most comfortable for swimming from around end of May.
+There are nine Barcelona Mediterranean beaches that border city for 4.5km.
 All Barcelona beaches have the EU blue flag of excellence awarded for water quality and services.
 Each beach has a different name, which you can see on the Barcelona beach map.
-In 2011 Barcelona was even named the best beach city in the world by the famous National Geographic magazine.
-The nearest beaches are 15-25 minutes on foot or by metro train from the city centre.
+A few years ago Barcelona was even named the best beach city in the world by the famous National Geographic magazine.
+The nearest beaches are 15 to 25 minutes on foot or by metro train from the city centre.
 You might also be interested in our guide to best hotels near Barcelona beach.

 How to get to Barcelona beaches

 All Barcelona beaches are all on the yellow metro line L4.
 You can get off at Barceloneta metro station then walk to the beaches.
 Once on the beach front you can walk to all the beaches.
-It is quite a long way - 9 km of beaches in one continuous stretch, so if you have a favourite beach then it might be easier to take the metro directly.
+There are 9 km of beaches in one continuous stretch so if you have a favourite beach then it might be easier to take the metro directly.
 Find the metro stations to get to the beaches on the beach map at the top of this page.

 Which are the best beaches in Barcelona?
 That depends on what kind of beach experience you prefer.
 In general terms the southern beaches are more festive because they are closer to Barcelona's old city areas.
 The northern beaches are a little less crowded and have better sand.
 Whichever beach you visit in Barcelona it is important to understand that the Barcelona beaches are urban beaches.
 The beaches are in the city area.
 They are visited by 3.5 million of people every year.
 This means they can be quite crowded in high season and the sand is not always as "golden" or "white" as the blogs and guidebooks tell you.
 The water and sand are very clear and clean in the morning, but both get a bit littered at the end of a busy beach day.